-- and recommended action on the application shall be sent to the applicant with the notice of public hearing. - 9.
+- action on the application shall be sent to the applicant with the notice of public hearing. - 9.
 Local Agency Review.
-The Shoreline Administrator shall complete review of an application for a Substantial Development Permit, Conditional Use, or Variance using the following information: - a.
+The Community Development Department shall complete its review of an application for a Substantial Development Permit, Conditional Use, or Variance using the following information: - a.
 The application. - b.
 Applicable SEPA documents. - c.
 Evidence presented at the public hearing (applicable only for Conditional Use Permits and Variance applications). - d.
 Written and oral comments from interested persons. - e.
-The findings, conclusions, and recommendation of the Shoreline Administrator. - f.
-Information and comment from other City departments.
+The findings, conclusions, and recommendation of the Community Development Department. - f.
+Information and comment from other City departments. - g.
+Any independent study of the Community Development Department, if needed.

-The City Council, Planning Commission, and/or the Shoreline Administrator may require an applicant to furnish information and data in addition to that contained or required on the shoreline Substantial Development Permit, Conditional Use, or Variance application.
+The Community Development Department may require an applicant to furnish information and data in addition to that contained or required on the substantial Development Permit, Conditional Use, or Variance application.